hand to hold.

 Telehealth

-Sandhills Pediatrics offers virtual care!
+Sandhills Pediatrics offers virtual care by appointment- please call or portal message to set up!
 Click here and one of your regular, trusted Sandhills Pediatrics doctors or nurse practitioners will be able to have a secure video conference with you and your child!
-Please pick "virtual clinic" if you don't have an appointment - pick your clinician's name if you do have an appointment.
+Please pick your clinician's name for your appointment.
 (Please remember to enter your child's name at the check-in screen.)

 Open to established patients only Monday-Friday 9am to 5pm.
 Best problems for Telehealth are rashes, allergies, pinkeye, ADHD - things we can see through the camera!
-It doesn't work well for ear infections or "is this strep throat?".
+It doesn't work well for ear infections or "is this strep throat or a pneumonia?".

 We are testing this out, so please bear with us - Telehealth platforms are having increased demand due to COVID19 - If you can't reach us or wait longer than 20 minutes, please call us!